-See docs/dependencies.md for all dependencies and details on how these are used in OpenDDS.
+Dependencies for all dependencies and details on how these are used in OpenDDS.

-2.1.5 Text File Formatting
+3.1.4 Text File Formatting

 All text files in the source code repository follow a few basic rules.
 These apply to C++ source code, Perl scripts, MPC files, and any other plaintext file.